boticon

 A cancelled cheque works as evidence that shows that you have an account with a particular financial institution.
 Details such as the IFSC, account number, MICR code, and cheque number printed on the cheque leaf can help verify the existence of an account.
 A cancelled cheque can be recognized by the words ‘CANCELLED’ written across it.

-How to cancel a cheque?
+How to Cancel a Cheque?

 To cancel a cheque, draw two parallel diagonal lines across it and write the word ‘Cancelled’ in block letters between the lines.
 However, make sure that essential information on the cheque, such as the MICR code, IFSC, cheque number, and account number, remains legible.
 In addition, to avoid any delays in the KYC process, always use a fresh cheque that clearly displays all your account information.
 Torn cheques or those with unclear information might not be accepted and can delay your KYC process.